slinkp/inheritance_talk/slides.rst

 ------------------------

-- multiple inheritance gone bananas.
+- multiple inheritance gone bananas. and how they interact.
-- easy to *assemble* lego-style iff you understand the classes and how they interact.
+- easy to *assemble* lego-style if and only if you understand all the classes.
 - very hard to *understand* if you don't.
-- internal interactions get VERY complex
+- internal interactions get VERY complex.
-- hard to debug a concrete class made by someone else, or by yourself last month
+- hard to debug a concrete class made by someone else, or by yourself last month.
 - python 2 does not give us many tools to talk about contracts, so you really have to read every line to understand what the implicit contract is.
 What can I mix this into?
 What do I have to do?